jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

                RX <--- TX
                TX ---> RX
               GND <--> GND
-              RTS ---> CTS (not necessary if software XON/XOFF flow control see in your launchpad.asm to find RTS pin).
+              RTS ---> CTS  see in your launchpad.asm file to find RTS pin.
+                            (not necessary if software XON/XOFF flow control)

     The interest of XON/XOFF flow control is to allow 3.75kV galvanic isolation of terminal input with SOIC8 Si8622EC|ISO7421E, or better yet, powered 5kV galvanic isolation with SOIC16 ISOW7821.

-    Once the Fast Forth kernel is loaded in the target FRAM memory, you add assembly code or FORTH code, or both, by downloading your source files that the embedded FastForth interprets and compiles.
+    Once FastForth is loaded in the target FRAM memory, you add assembly code or FORTH code, or both, by downloading your source files that the embedded FastForth interprets and compiles.
-    Beforehand, the preprocessor GEMA, by means of a \config\gema\target.pat file, will have translated your generic source file.f in a targeted source file.4th.
-This allows the embedded assembler to use symbolic addresses for all peripheral registers without having to declare them with FORTH words.
+    Beforehand, the preprocessor GEMA, by means of a \config\gema\target.pat file, will have translated your generic source file.f in a targeted source file.4th, allowing you to use symbolic addresses for all peripheral registers without having to declare them via FORTH words.
     A set of .bat files in \MSP430-FORTH folder is furnished to do all this automatically.

     If you want to change the terminal baudrate on the fly (230400 bds up to 6 Mbds),